LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 How to set up Direct Connect? \
 Multiple Direct Connect locations around the world.
 Work with ISP to set up connection to one of this DX location.
 For critical workloads use 2 Direct connect locations.\
 Add Virtual Private Gateway(VGW) to VPC.
 Configure it to use direct connect link.
 Work for only single VPC. \
-For multiple VPC, use Direct Connect Gateway.
-Multiple VPCs across regions to share direct connect link. \
+For multiple VPC, use **Direct Connect Gateway**.** Multiple VPCs across regions to share direct connect link. \
 Better option.
 Use Transit Gateway also. \

 VPC1, VPC2, VPC3 (in same region) -- TGW1 , VPC1, VPC2, VPC3 (in another region) -- TGW2 \
 Connect both to Direct Connect Gateway.

-To connect to AWS Services( S3) from onpremise - Direct Connect with Public virtual interface.
+To connect to AWS Services( S3) from onpremise - Direct Connect with Public virtual interface(VIF).

 Direct Connect Resiliency - (https://aws.amazon.com/directconnect/resiliency-recommendation/)
-- For High Resiliency(provides resilience to connectivity failure due to a fiber cut or a device failure as well as a complete location failure. ) - two direct connection for two customer data center
+- For High Resiliency(provides resilience to connectivity failure due to a fiber cut or a device failure as well as a complete location failure. ) - two direct connection for two customer data center(one direct connection per data center)
-- For Maximum Resiliency(provides resilience to device failure, connectivity failure, and complete location failure.) - two direct connection for per data center( 2 data center)
+- For Maximum Resiliency(provides resilience to device failure, connectivity failure, and complete location failure.) - two direct connection  per data center( 2 data center)
 - Non critical workloads - at least two direct connect connections terminating on different devices at a single location. helps in the case of the device failure at a location but does not help in the event of a total location failure.